jdmota/quasejs/packages/builder/README.md

 An object where the key is a module type, and the value a function.

-The function can be asynchronous and accepts `( ast, ModuleUtils )` and returns `null` or a new AST.
+The function can be asynchronous and accepts `( ast, ModuleContext )` and returns `null` or a new AST.

 Transforms are applied in sequence. `null` values are ignored.
 The function receives as first argument the output from the last transformer.